vinhhust2806/LCMR-3S/README.md

 Please contact the respective authors for accessing the data.

-### Running experiments

-Our model definition can be found in the `models/` folder.

-Training and Evaluating Experiments are defined in the bash script in `experiments/run_experiments.sh`.
+## 🚀 Training and Evaluating

+Experiments are defined in the bash script in `experiments/run_experiments.sh`.